 Add the Pectoral Fins and Flowing Tail to the Body of a Scale Miniature Koi

-When the tail is blended to the body, use the side of your pin to gently lift up the tail flukes and shape them to suit the curve of you koi's body.
-Look at photos of a swimming koi for refernce to see which way the tail streams.
+When the tail is blended to the body, use the side of your pin to gently lift the tail flukes and shape them to suit the curve of your koi's body.
+Look at photos of a swimming koi for reference to see which way the tail streams.

 Add the pectoral fins to the body by blending them in place on the sides of the body at the midline, or base of the body, just behind the eyes.
 Roughly where you would think of the fish 'shoulders' being in proportion to the body.
 Try to keep the fins spread out flat, or a bit like seal flippers, to help them hold their shape.